jiaxiangl/search-demo/README.md

 #### `Full/Fuzzy Match`
 On the left of the search bar, there's a drop down button which you can select do full match or fuzzy match.
 #### `Full Match:`
-Search result only return if any column value is exact match with the query string.(e.g. "mar" is not match with "mary")
+Search result only return if any column value is exact match with the query string.(e.g. "mar" is not match with "mary").
+In order to search array columns (e.g. tags. ): please use comma delimiter (e.g. California,Palau) to query.
              the full match is *case sensitive*.
 #### `Fuzzy Match:`
-Search result will return if any column value contains the query string.(e.g. "mar" will match with "mary") The fuzzy match is *`not` case sensitive*.
+Search result will return if any column value contains the query string.(e.g. "mar" will match with "mary").
+In order to search array columns (e.g. tags. ): please use comma delimiter (e.g. California,Palau) to query The fuzzy match is *`not` case sensitive*.
 #### `Filter Match`
  On the right side of the search bar, there's a filter drop down to limit result by sepcific
          table and columns.<br/>